ningzhangfisk/CSCI241/Slides/queue.md

 ~~~~
 // pseudo code
-if(queue is empty) return or generate exception
+if(queue is empty) return null or generate exception

 first = (first+1)%length;
 sz--;